-Insight #2: There might be only one AAD Connect instance synchronizing the data to a single tenant.
-At least this is a supported configuration.
-It means, if you have multiple data sources or directories in your organization, you need to consolidate them through single AAD Connect instance.
-It’s again for the complicated scenarios, e.g. synchronizing more than ten forests to single Azure AD.
+Insight #2: There might be only one AAD Connect instance synchronizing data to a single tenant.
+At least this is the supported configuration.
+It means, if you have multiple data sources or directories in your organization, you need to consolidate them through a single AAD Connect instance.
+Again, it’s for complicated scenarios, e.g. synchronizing more than ten forests to a single Azure AD.
 But it’s still doable.

 What information is being synchronized to on-line Azure AD?